willj99/gta-3-custom-mission/tutorials/codesnippets.md

         :condition_notpassed
         wait 0
-        00BC: text_highpriority 'GET_IN' 5000 ms 1 // Get in the radius.
         jump @condition

         :condition_passed
         0000: NOP
         03BD: destroy_sphere 01@

 It's clear to see the top one is more concise and easier to read.
-For instances like getting out of a required vehicle, lower level syntax techniques are more suitable.
+For instances like getting out of a required vehicle, lower level syntax techniques may be more suitable, it's all down to personal preference.

-# Binding markers to locations
+# 4. Binding markers to locations

-# Binding markers to actors
+# 5. Binding markers to actors

-# Binding markers to pickups
+# 7. Binding markers to pickups

-# Loading and unloading special actors
+# 8. Loading and unloading special actors